EN 62368 Standard Update Information

 Key differences between EN 60950-1 and EN 62368-1

-Three key differences between EN 60950-1 and EN 62368-1 outlined below are the method for determining protection against electrically caused fire, the electric strength test, and the test for the residual voltage after disconnection of the main supply.
+Three key differences between EN 60950-1 and EN 62368-1 outlined below are the method for determining protection against electrically-caused fire, the electric strength test, and the test for the residual voltage after disconnection of the main supply.

-Under EN 62368-1 all electric circuits are now classified as PS1, PS2, or PS3 based on the electrical power available to the circuit from the power source.
+Under EN 62368-1 all-electric circuits are now classified as PS1, PS2, or PS3 based on the electrical power available to the circuit from the power source.
 The electrical power source classification is determined by measuring the maximum power under specific worst-case power conditions.
 Whereas under EN 60950-1 fire protection may have been determined based on constructional or fault assessment, test programs now need to ensure that actual measurements are made for each electrical circuit.

 Under EN 60950-1, the discharge voltage is to be measured at one second after disconnection for pluggable type A equipment, and 10 seconds after disconnection for pluggable type B equipment.
 The limit is 37% of the peak voltage at the disconnection point.

-Under EN 62368-1, the discharge voltage is to be measured at two seconds after disconnecting.
+Under EN 62368-1, the discharge voltage is to be measured two seconds after disconnecting.
 For normal conditions, two limits need to be satisfied.
-The limit for the ordinary person is ES1 and the instructed person is ES2.
-The limit under single fault condition is ES2.
+The limit for the ordinary person is ES1 and for the instructed person is ES2.
+The limit under a single fault condition is ES2.
 All limits are shown in Table 5 of the standard.

-Under EN 60950-1, electrical strength (Hipot) test voltage is selected based on either Table 5B (Peak working voltages) or Table 5C (required withstand voltage) of the standard as determined in Annex G.4.
+Under EN 60950-1, electrical strength (Hipot) test voltage is selected based on either Table 5B (Peak working voltages) or Table 5C (required to withstand voltage) of the standard as determined in Annex G.4.

-Under EN 62368-1, the test voltage is determined based on the highest value from Table 26 (Transient voltage), Table 27 (Peak working voltage) and Table 28 (Temporary overvoltages) of the standard.
+Under EN 62368-1, the test voltage is determined based on the highest value from Table 26 (Transient voltage), Table 27 (Peak working voltage), and Table 28 (Temporary overvoltages) of the standard.
 If using DC test voltage, the standard requires the test to be performed in both polarities.

 What does EN 62368-1 mean for manufacturers?